fleetdm/fleet/handbook/product.md

 Premium support for support/troubleshooting: **All versions**

 ### Goals
+At Fleet, our primary quality objectives are *defect reduction* and *customer service*.
+This entails Key Performance Indicators such as number of bugs resolved per cycle and customer response time, among others.

 - Get familiar with and stay abreast of what our community wants and the problems they're having.